Performance Analysis of 5G RAN Slicing Deployment Options in Industry 4.0 Factories: Performance Results

-Under radio resource scarcity ($N_{cell}^{RB}=65$), the influence of the slicing criterion becomes evident.
-The baseline configuration without slicing (DO-\#0) exhibits severe delay violations for flows $f_7$ and $f_8$.
-Similar violations are observed in DO-\#1, where isolation is enforced at the production-line level but flows with heterogeneous delay objectives still share the same slice.
-In particular, the violations originate in the slice associated with UE~\#3, which aggregates two highly delay-critical flows together with a third flow subject to a more relaxed delay bound, resulting in insufficient protection for the most stringent traffic.
+Under radio resource scarcity ($N_{cell}^{RB}=65$), the effect of the slicing criterion becomes evident.
+The baseline configuration (DO-\#0) exhibits severe delay violations for flows $f_7$ and $f_8$.
+Similar violations appear in DO-\#1, where isolation is enforced at the production-line level but flows with heterogeneous delay requirements still share the same slice.
+In particular, the violations originate in the slice associated with UE~\#3, which aggregates two highly delay-critical flows together with a third flow subject to a more relaxed delay bound, thus providing insufficient protection for the most stringent traffic.
 DO-\#2 provides the most robust delay performance under scarce bandwidth.
-By assigning one dedicated slice per flow, the planner is able to closely match the allocated \glspl{RB} to individual delay requirements, yielding the lowest worst-case normalized delay bounds and avoiding violations across all flows.
+By assigning one dedicated slice per flow, the planner can closely match allocated \glspl{RB} to individual delay requirements, yielding the lowest worst-case normalized delay bounds and avoiding violations across all flows.
 Slice-sharing configurations exhibit a differentiated behavior.
-In DO-\#3, delay violations persist for flows $f_7$ and $f_8$; however, the corresponding normalized delay bounds remain close to unity, indicating that grouping flows according to relative delay criticality partially alleviates the impact of resource scarcity.
-In DO-\#4, violations also occur under limited bandwidth, but they no longer affect the most delay-critical flows.
-Instead, the violations shift towards flows with intermediate delay objectives, reflecting the prioritization of stringent traffic within the slice-level resource allocation.
+In DO-\#3, delay violations persist for flows $f_7$ and $f_8$, but the corresponding normalized delay bounds remain close to unity, indicating that grouping flows according to relative delay criticality partially alleviates the impact of resource scarcity.
+In DO-\#4, violations also occur under limited bandwidth, but they no longer affect the most delay-critical flows; instead, they shift towards flows with intermediate delay requirements, reflecting the prioritization of stringent traffic within the slice-level resource allocation.

-\textbf{Slice-level RB allocation.} The slice-level \gls{RB} allocations reported in Table~\ref{tab:FinalRBsslices} provide additional insight into how the different slicing strategies react to resource availability.
-Under spectrum scarcity ($N_{cell}^{RB}=65$), all deployment options except DO-\#2 allocate the full available \glspl{RB}.
-This indicates that, for these configurations, meeting the delay constraints requires exhausting the entire spectrum budget.
-In contrast, DO-\#2 is able to reduce the total allocated resources to 50~RBs, indicating that per-flow slicing enables a tighter matching between allocated radio resources and individual delay-bound constraints.
+\textbf{Slice-level RB allocation.} The slice-level \gls{RB} allocations in Table~\ref{tab:FinalRBsslices} further clarify how the different strategies react to resource availability.
+Under spectrum scarcity ($N_{cell}^{RB}=65$), all deployment options except DO-\#2 allocate the full available \glspl{RB}, indicating that these configurations require exhausting the entire spectrum budget to satisfy delay constraints.
+In contrast, DO-\#2 reduces the total allocation to 50~RBs, showing that per-flow slicing enables a tighter match between allocated radio resources and individual delay-bound requirements.